RonFrancesca/Text-to-Audio-ESC/README.md

 pip install -r requirements.txt
 ```

-When all packages have been installed, you need to specify which dataset to use following the instruction on the <i>config/default.yaml</i> file.
+When all packages have been installed, you need to specify which dataset to use following the instructions on the <i>config/default.yaml</i> file.

 After all the parameters have been defined, you can run the code with the following command: